vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Gradient Checking.md

 $f'(\theta) = \frac{f(\theta + h) - f(\theta)}{\epsilon}$

-This is as the error is $O(\epsilon ^2)$ in the secant line def. while the error is $O(\epsilon)$ making way for a more accurate approximation especially when it comes to computing the gradients of smaller values.
+This is as the error is $O(\epsilon ^2)$ in the centered difference definition, while the error is $O(\epsilon)$ in the forward difference definition, making way for a more accurate approximation especially when it comes to computing the gradients of smaller values.

 To gradient check for a Neural Network, you can: